Ensure your business isn’t wasting spend on unused tools and licenses.

 Establishing a contract management process can help you stay on top of your SaaS budget.
 It helps you avoid missing deadlines, keeps track of the legal process, and ensures you’re getting the best deal possible.

 The real reason most people struggle with SaaS budgeting is that it’s too much information to track by yourself.
-Multiple seats, countless account managers, and endless budget line-items.
-It’s so much information that you could hire a single employee to track just your SaaS budget and spend if you had the cash-flow to do so.
+Multiple seats, countless account managers, and endless budget line items.
+It’s so much information that you could hire a single employee to track just your SaaS budget and spend if you had the cash flow to do so.

-SaaS spend management tools like G2 Track helps organizations streamline and optimize internal software spend, utilization, contracts and compliance by effortlessly housing and visualizing your technology stack.
+Most companies don’t have that kind of spend available.
+This is why many invest in a SaaS spend management tool like G2 Track helps organizations streamline and optimize internal software spend, utilization, contracts, and compliance by effortlessly housing and visualizing your technology stack.

-Everything is automated so that you can spend less time managing SaaS spend and more time doing your job.
+Everything is automated so that you can spend less time managing spend and more time doing your job.
 It’s a lifesaver for teams of any level.
 For start-ups, it allows you to put the little things on the back burner so that you can focus on hypergrowth.
 For enterprise companies, it tracks the complicated webs between departments, managers, and different offices.

 There’s a chance you don’t get things right on the first try, and that’s okay!